Shedding light on classical shadows: learning photonic quantum states: Experiments

-where $\hat n_k=\hat a_k^\dagger \hat a_k$ is the $k$-th mode number operator.
-Higher-order correlators can be obtained from higher-degree products of the mode number operators by extending \autoref{eq:cij}. \end{experiment}
+For the two-mode correlators, we report in \autoref{fig:expTPC} an estimation of the correlation matrix $(C_{i,j})_{1\leq i, j, \leq m}$ with an entry-wise average absolute error of $0.03$. \end{application}

-\begin{experiment}[Lie-algebraic linear optical invariants] Linear optical invariants are quantities (or, properties of a state) that remain constant under linear optical evolution.
-On the theoretical side, such invariants can be used to derive no-go theorems for Fock state to Fock state transformations.
-Moreover, the experimental observation of Lie-algebraic invariant, as achieved in \cite{rodari_observation_2025}, plays a crucial role for the characterization of integrated photonic processors.
-For instance, they allow for the detection of ongoing nonunitary effects, as the measured quantity are invariant under unitary evolution.
-We demonstrate here that the classical shadow protocol can be used to obtain their numerical values.
+\begin{application}[Lie-algebraic linear optical invariants] Linear optical invariants are quantities (or, properties of a state) that remain constant under linear optical evolution \cite{migdal_multiphoton_2014,parellada_lie_2024,draux_invariants_2025}.
+On the theoretical side, such invariants can be used to derive no-go theorems for Fock state to Fock state transformations \cite{parellada_nogo_2023}.
+Moreover, the experimental observation of Lie-algebraic invariant, as achieved in \cite{rodari_observation_2025,yang_experimental_2025}, plays a crucial role for the characterization of integrated photonic processors.
+For instance, they allow for the detection of ongoing nonlinear effects.
+We demonstrate here that the classical shadow protocol can be used to measure linear-optical invariants.